An Insiders Guide to Bath

 Beckford Bottle Shop – a wine for every palette and the most delicious tapas style menu.
 Their outdoor seating is a sun trap in the summer months.

 Scallop Shell – the best fish & chips in Bath, also serving oysters and mussels for those feeling less traditional.

 Claytons Kitchen – fine dining in a relaxed environment.

 Landrace Bakery – mouth watering freshly baked pastries and breads everyday, with a kitchen store that’s unrivalled.

 Cafè Lucca – a brunch and lunch spot on one of the prettiest streets in Bath, be sure to bag a table on their sunny terrace.

 When it comes to cosy pubs, Bath has plenty.
-Some favourites include The Marlborough Tavern, Hare and Hounds, The Salamander and The White Hart.
+Some favourites include The Marlborough Tavern, Hare and Hounds and The Salamander.

 The Best Architecture and Views

 The Royal Crescent, The Roman Bath’s and Pultney Bridge are must sees if you’re new to Bath, but the city boasts some lesser known but equally magnificent sites.

 Lansdown Crescent – about half way up Lansdown Hill, it’s a 30 minute walk from the hotel, but the climb is worth it.
 Built on a smaller scale than The Royal Crescent it’s equally as beautiful.